patrickbucher/docs/weinberg/how-software-is-built.md

 deltas also produce small effects.
 As soon as non-linear effects are measured—and an exponential relationship is detected—the system might already be in deep trouble.

+## Feedback Effects

+Some actions can't be reversed, not even with help from higher management.

+The Humpty Dumpty Syndrome:

+1. manager becomes aware of a big risk
+2. manager talks about the risk with higher management
+3. higher management sees the risk as unlikely, doesn't react immediately, but promises lots of resources in case of emergency
+4. manager convinces himself that everything is fine
+5. the problem gets worse in a non-linear way; management throws resources at the problem, the problem gets worse anyway, and the manager is used as a scapegoat

+The manager is not _courteously stubborn_ but skilled at not facing reality (Brooks).

+Previous actions _can't always_ be revoked.
+Two Fallacies:

+1. Reversible Fallacy: "What is done can always be undone."
+    - firing half the staff
+    - hire them back the next day
+2. Causation Fallacy: "Every effect has a cause—and we can tell which is which."
+    - causality is not a one-way street
+    - feedback cycles reinforce themselves

+Feedback cycles are self-reinforcing, making it hard to distinguish cause from
+effect:

+1. more bugs -> more fixes -> even more bugs
+2. too little time to test -> more bugs -> more bugfixing -> even less time to test
+3. low quality -> more frustration -> less motivation -> even worse quality

+In a feedback cycle, cause and effect can look the same.

+Systems with positive feedback loops either explode or collapse, depending on the naming of the variable (measuring "quality" vs. "defects"; quality collapses, defects explode).

+Explosion and collapse change a system until the current model of the system no longer applies.
+(Too many bugs: system is abandoned or bugs aren't tracked any longer.)

+Managers are often too optimistic that everything goes well or things will get better by themselves.
+Pattern 2 managers don't know how to reason or communicate about problems, slip into Humpty Dumpty Syndrome, and delay action even further.
+Becoming aware that the problem got too big, they apply corrections that are too big, starting an evern worse feedback cycle.
+(Adding more people to the project;
+forcing them to work overtime; cutting technical reviews to save time, etc.)

+Non-linearities are introduced in at least three different ways:

+1. feeding back changes that _contribute to the workload_
+    - more testing
+    - more bugfixing
+2. feeding back changes that _diminish the workforce_
+    - more meetings
+    - more training of workforce added
+3. waiting too long, so that only big changes can have an effect, which creates other non-linear effects
+    - switching technology
+    - re-organizing the team
+    - firing/hiring people

+A system with positive feedback loop can only be stabilized by introducing an adverse negative feedback loop.
+Management action that doesn't introduce this correcting loop is cosmetic and only will delay the disaster, e.g. overtime work for testing and fixing bugs.
+(Overtime work will in fact create more positive feedback loops contributing to the problem.)
+Proper solutions must introduce a negative feedback loop, such as properly conducting technical reviews, which will both diminish the number of bugs and the time spent fixing bugs.

+A controller can only be effective when he's connected by _two_ feedback loops to the system, and if at least one of those loops is negative.

+- reacting to schedule slippage by reducing requirements
+- reacting to more bugs by conducting technical reviews
+- reacting to illness by reducing overtime
+- reacting to poor customer acceptance by design training

+In pattern 3, the controller is connected to the system by two feedback loops:

+1. through resources
+2. through requirements

+Action is only effective when taken early.
+To act small, one needs to sharpen his the powers of observation.

+A negative feedback loop is _not_ desirable, because stability is _not always_ desirable (e.g. when changing the pattern of an organization).
+Here, positive feedback loops have to be established.